k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11c_predefined_entity_list.md

 Redeploy the related LUs and the TDM LU.

-## How does the Broadway Flow Generate an Entity List for the Task Execution?
+## How does the Broadway Flow generate an Entity List for the Task Execution?

 The TDM library provides a list of Broadway Actors and flows to support generating an entity list by a project's Broadway flow.
 The project's Broadway flow gets the entity list and calls the TDM library Actors to insert them into a dedicated table in the TDM DB.
 A separate entity table is created upon a task execution and has the following naming convention: `entity_list_<task exe_id>`.